 Contact a Trained Community Advocate

 It may be helpful for survivors to have someone who can help them explore their off-campus options and guide them through legal processes; an advocate can provide assistance in this area.
-Local resource provides a wide range of services to community members affected directly by sexual abuse and to those close to them, including crisis intervention, individual and group counseling, advocacy, accompaniment, and referral services.
+Local resources provide a wide range of services to community members affected directly by sexual misconduct and to those close to them, including crisis intervention, individual and group counseling, advocacy, accompaniment, and referral services.
 In addition, they offer a variety of educational and training programs about personal safety and prevention.

 San Francisco Women Against Rape

-Individuals with complaints of this nature also have the right to file a formal complaint with the United States Department of Education:
+Individuals with complaints against the University related to this policy have the right to file a complaint with the United States Department of Education:

 Office for Civil Rights